Brand Awareness Strategies & Tactics: A Customer Q&A

 If I had to identify one aspect of digital marketing that I especially excel at, I would say that it's counting my eggs before they are hatched.
 I can take the early results of a new campaign and convince myself that this is finally the campaign that will create grandiose positive changes for the business.

 As you might guess, this can lead to disappointment.
-If you track visitor behavior on your e-commerce store, you may experience similar egg-counting frustrations with the number of shoppers who add items to a shopping cart, only to abandon the process before checkout.
+If you track visitor behavior on your online store, you may experience similar egg-counting frustrations with the number of shoppers who add items to a shopping cart, only to abandon the process before checkout.

 Factors contributing to cart abandonment include using the cart as an organizational tool, shopping as entertainment, concern about cost, and irritation during the cart process.
-This article discusses each and offers strategies to reduce total cart abandonment.

 The same study showed that some shoppers simply enjoy the act of shopping, even if they do not intend to purchase.
-Creating an enjoyable user experience may increase adds-to-cart for your e-commerce store but be aware that not all of that behavior necessarily leads to more purchases.
+Creating an enjoyable user experience may increase adds-to-cart for your online store but be aware that not all of that behavior necessarily leads to more purchases.
 The shoppers who entertain themselves with your online store may still develop brand affinity and recommend your brand to others if they enjoyed their experience.

 Many shoppers also bring cost evaluations into their purchase decisions.
 They may face budget limitations or not believe the value of the product they added to the cart matches the listed price.
 Strategic shoppers may add an item to the cart to wait for price changes.